Freedom of Information Request

 Transport Scotland's consultation document claims that removing the motorway causes the most pollution, even though the exact opposite happened when other cities removed urban motorways.

-We need you to support Option 3: Remove, and demand that they model building a replacement urban road for the entire city centre section of the M8 and spending the money saved on public transport.
+We asked respondents to support Option 3: Remove, and to demand that Transport Scotland model building a replacement urban road for the entire city centre section of the M8 and spending the money saved on public transport.

 A boulevard for Glasgow